 I desperately saw the need for this in my own classroom and created resources specifically to solve the problem I was facing of constantly needing to support my students in understanding the expectations of a task more than the actual skills the task was designed to improve.
 I was thrilled with the results I experienced firsthand and am so proud to know that they have now helped thousands of other teachers in the same way.

-The Spiral Review Daily Math Pageshave been used as homework, morning work, and as independent work during math workshop.
+The daily spiral review math Pages have been used as homework, morning work, and as independent work during math workshop.
 Each page offers ten problems in a familiar format and features a spectrum of math skills.
 In addition to the benefits of consistency and ease of use by the teacher, these pages have received praise for greatly decreasing the need to dedicate instructional time to test prep in the spring and have enabled children to demonstrate proficiency in skills they may not have been developmentally ready to master earlier in the year when they were first introduced.

 How Do Teachers Deal With Burnout?

 You may already be feeling burnt out.
-If you are experiencing teacher burnout there are some steps you can take to improve the situation.
+If you are past trying to prevent teacher burnout, here are some steps you can take to improve the situation.

 Next, think about ways you can simplify your workload while still ensuring your students’ success.
 One of the greatest changes I made was switching to a nightly homework routine that eliminated my need to plan and prep assignments each and every day.
 By creating weekly homework packets of spiral review math assignments my students and their families knew exactly what to expect and the constant review of grade level skills saved me tons of time in needing to reteach forgotten concepts later in the year.

-Collaborate with colleagues.
 The people you work with should provide a support network to you.
 If specific students are causing you stress, reach out to your social worker or their former teacher.
 They often have strategies that you may not have thought of.

-If it is the workload, try teaming up with grade level teammates to divide up tasks such as copying and prepping for each subject area.
+If it is the workload, try teaming up with grade-level teammates.
+Divide up tasks such as copying and prepping for each subject area.
 If it is simply a matter of too many things to do then perhaps talking with your administration could help.
 Being open and honest can go a long way.

 Finally, the best thing you can do is take control of your situation by finding ways to simplify your life and be proactive in managing the daily stressors in your life.